comp-journalism/commentIQ/README.md

 ### 9. <a name="9"></a>Get Readability Score
 ####
-To get Readability Score of a comment - Comment ID needs to be send via HTTP GET method.
-The Readability score will be fetched and send via Response.
+To get the Readability Score of a comment - Comment ID needs to be sent via an HTTP GET method.
+The Readability score will be fetched and sent via Response.

 | Name   | Values and Notes           |